The Wind Done Gone: Similarity to characters in Gone with the Wind

 The book consciously avoids using the names of Mitchell's characters or locations.
 Cynara refers to her sister as "Other", rather than Scarlett, and to Other's husband as "R" (and later, "Debt Chauffeur") instead of Rhett Butler.
 Other is in love with "Dreamy Gentleman" (Ashley Wilkes), although he is married to "Mealy Mouth" (Melanie Wilkes).
 The magnificence of the O'Haras' house, Tara, is reduced to "Tata" or "Cotton Farm", and Twelve Oaks is renamed for its builders, "Twelve Slaves Strong as Trees".

+While this could be done for legal purposes, depriving enslaved people of their names is one way slave owners asserted their dominance and deprived the enslaved of their agency.
+By being the only character in the book going by their true name, Cynara asserts her agency and personal narrative.

 Legal controversy

 The estate of Margaret Mitchell sued Randall and her publishing company, Houghton Mifflin, on the grounds that The Wind Done Gone was too similar to Gone with the Wind, thus infringing its copyright.
 The case attracted numerous comments from leading scholars, authors, and activists, regarding what Mitchell's attitudes would have been and how much The Wind Done Gone copies from its predecessor.

 After the U.S. Court of Appeals for the Eleventh Circuit vacated an injunction against publishing the book in Suntrust v.
 Houghton Mifflin (2001), the case was settled in 2002 when Houghton Mifflin agreed to make an unspecified donation to Morehouse College in exchange for Mitchell's estate dropping the litigation.

 The cover of the book bears a seal identifying it as "The Unauthorized Parody."
 It is parody in the broad legal sense: a work that comments on or criticizes a prior work.
 This characterization was important in the Suntrust case.